ptrus/roflios/README.md

 ## Running Your Own Instance

-For a more general guide on how to run your own Rolf in Helios instance, see: https://github.com/ptrus/rofl-helios
+For a more general guide on how to run your own ROFL in Helios instance, see: https://github.com/ptrus/rofl-helios